 Don’t worry that this will lead to a disjointed interview.
-Multitasking and context switching are essential to the job.
+Multitasking and context switching is essential to the job.
 If the interviewee can’t hop from one area to another easily in an interview, they’re likely to struggle with that on the job.
-Now, let’s review the eleven product manager interview questions that will reveal whether a candidate is a good fit for your position.
+Now, let’s review the eleven product manager interview questions to reveal whether a candidate is a good fit for your position.

 11 Revealing Product Manager Interview Questions

 There’s no shortage of possible questions to ask a product management candidate.
 But to make sure you hit on the main points every interview should cover, these eleven product manager interview questions are the best for you to reveal your candidate’s values and intentions: